 Areas of particular interest include working with children with coordination disorders, hypermobility, handwriting difficulties and anxiety.

-Abi is Disclosure and Barring Service Checked (previously CRB), Health and Care Professions Council registered (OT30273) and Insured.
+Abi is Disclosure and Barring Service (DBS) Checked, Health and Care Professions Council registered (OT30273) and Insured.

 Professional affiliations include membership of the British Association of Occupational Therapists (BAOT) and College of Occupational Therapists specialist sections relating to Children (RCOTSS-CYPF) and Independent Practice (RCOTSS-IP).

-Abi is a member of The Dyspraxia Foundation, The National Handwriting Association (NHA) and The Hypermobility Syndromes Association.
-She is registered as a Handwriting Tutor with the NHA.
+Abi is a member of The Dyspraxia Foundation, The National Handwriting Association (NHA), The Hypermobility Syndromes Association and Sensory Integration Network.

 Natasha graduated in 2013 with a BSc (Hons) Occupational Therapy from the University of East Anglia.
 She works part-time in the Occupational Therapy Essex team and part-time at a local school for children with communication difficulties.
 She previously worked in the NHS children’s services in Kent.
 Natasha enjoys working with children who have coordination and handwriting difficulties and has level 3 Sensory Integration Training.
 Natasha has experience providing regular OT services to mainstream primary and secondary schools, she also sees individual children at school and at home.